insight-creative/Insight-Creative-2021/content/blog/why-your-website-needs-to-solve-problems/index.md

 ---
 layout: blog
+seo:
   title: "Why your website needs to focus on solving problems"
-date: 2020-02-27
-author: Justin Parsons
   description: "People often visit websites because they’re seeking a solution to a problem they’re having.
 They may need a product, service or information as a solution.
 Learn more about why your website needs to focus on solving these problems and delivering value to real people."
-image: website-planning-2500.jpg
+  featured_image: website-planning-2500.jpg
-image_alt: Two people planning a website design on a whiteboard
+  featured_image_alt: Two people planning a website design on a whiteboard
+date: 2020-02-27
+author: Justin Parsons
 categories: ["Web"]
 page_class: single-post
 ---